Local Offer Description

 2.3: How will the school balance my child's need for support with developing their independence?

 - Annual reports

-- Annual reviews if your child has a statement
+- Annual reviews if your child has an Educational Health Care Plan

 - Additional meetings with the class teacher as required